 With these guidelines in mind, there are four widely recognized types of commercial real estate.

-From an investment standpoint, there are material differences between each type of property and investors should be aware of them prior to committing capital to a commercial property investment.
+From an investment standpoint, there are material differences between the four types of commercial real estate properties, and investors should be aware of these differences prior to committing capital to a commercial property investment.

 An industrial investment property is characterized by properties with an “industrial” purpose and may include standalone warehouses, logistics facilities, or “flex” spaces.